Big Data Industries: 5 Industries Being Reshaped by Data Analytics

 3. Real estate and property management

-Similarly, property management companies are utilizing Big Data collected from their building systems to optimize performance, surface areas of concern, and streamline maintenance processes.
+Similarly, property management companies are utilizing data collected from their building systems to optimize performance, surface areas of concern, and streamline maintenance processes.

 Do you need to bring together massive amounts of data in a variety of forms and integrate it in a cohesive way that enables business users to make real-time decisions?
 This eBook will help guide you through the ins and outs of building a successful big data project on a solid foundation of data integration.